Simon Says Stamp Peaceful Trees

 Latest Instagram Posts

-That does it for this project.
-I hope you enjoyed it as much as I did!
-Don’t forget to head over to the Spellbinders website to check out all of the August releases!
-Thanks again for stopping by, and have a wonderful day!
+That does it for this project!
+I hope you enjoyed it!
+Based on the name of this new Christmas stamp set, I have to believe there will be other sets coming in the future!
+Don’t forget to head on over to check out the entire Sugar & Spice release!
+Thanks again for stopping by, and I hope you have a wonderful day!

 Supply List